The Old Rectory gallery Gallery

 - Plan your trip to coincide with one of the many sporting and cultural events in Shropshire, from racing, fringe and food festivals in Ludlow, to Flower and Folk festivals in Shrewsbury.

-- Enjoy a game of tennis on our astro turf court but try not to get too distracted by the view.
-Then, walk to the pub at Picklescott or drive to the Bridges at Ratlinghope where the food is produced with a farm to fork ethos; local, seasonal & sustainable.
+- Play a game of tennis on our astro turf court but try not to get too distracted by the view.
+Then walk to the pub at Picklescott or drive to the Bridges at Ratlinghope where food is produced with a farm to fork ethos; local, seasonal and sustainable.

-- Shropshire is all about food, be it Michelin starred restaurants, pubs serving good honest food, the outstanding deli in Church Stretton or unique food, drink & shopping destinations such as the Market Hall in Shrewsbury, there is something for everyone.
+- Shropshire is all about food, be it Michelin-starred restaurants, pubs serving good honest food, the outstanding deli in Church Stretton or unique food, drink and shopping destinations like the Market Hall in Shrewsbury, there is something for everyone.

 Read more